-A. VERIFICATION PROCESS
+A. Verification Process

-Upon receipt of provider's self-disclosure submission, the Litigation section of OIG Chief Counsel Division may refer the self-disclosure report to OIG's Medicaid Program Integrity (MPI), Audit, or other section for verification, or may request additional information from provider if necessary.
+Upon receipt of the provider's self-disclosure submission, the Litigation section of IG Chief Counsel Division may refer the self-disclosure report to IG's Medicaid Provider Integrity (MPI), Audits, or other section for verification, or may request additional information from the provider if necessary.
 If referred, appropriate section will convey its findings back to the Litigation section for final resolution of the matter.
-While OIG is not obligated to accept the results of a provider's self-assessment, findings based upon procedures that conform to this Protocol will be given substantial weight in determining any program overpayments.
+While the IG is not obligated to accept the results of a provider's self-assessment, findings based upon procedures that conform to this Protocol will be given substantial weight in determining any program overpayments.